Spuhlat/database-service/README.md

 to start the server.

-Note: that when developing and changes are made, the server will need to be restarted for changes to take effect.
+Note that when developing and changes are made, the server will need to be restarted for changes to take effect.

 ## Environment Variables
 `MONGO_HOST`: Hostname/IP address of mongodb server.
 Defaulted to `localhost`.